 Community service is the donated service or activity that is performed by someone or a group of people for the benefit of the public or its institutions.
 Performing community service is a way for students to give back to the school and the community around them.
 Through community service students can learn more about and better appreciate the community they live in.
 Community service also allows others to live a portion of their life through the experience of others.
 This can broaden their understanding and appreciation for diversity.
 Giving back to the community also helps to develop better social responsibility to the school and the surrounding area.
 Community service has show to increase kindness, self esteem and increased effort to do their best.

 The Tuckahoe Common School District shared decision making team developed the districts community service program in 2009.
-Through this program students in 7th and 8th grade will be giving 20 hours of service to their community for each year.
+Through this program students in 7th and 8th grade will be giving 20 hours of service to their community each year.
+NJHS members will be giving 40 hours of community service each year.
 Students can find community service opportunities through the school or outside.

 Some examples of Community Service are: